The Skyscraper Link Building Technique in 3 Steps

 If you're managing keywords in Rank Tracker, all you need to do to find content with lots of backlinks is open your project, switch to the Keyword Map dashboard and click on the Keyword Difficulty tab.
-Here, you'll see the top ranking pages together with the main SEO factors analyzed — the number of pages' backlinks included:
+Here, you'll see the top ranking pages together with the main SEO factors analyzed — the number of pages' backlinks and referring domains included:

 Find content with the most shares using WebSite Auditor

 Do you want to find content that also became popular on social media?
 Can the skyscraper technique work on the likes of Facebook?
 You can do it with WebSite Auditor's Pages dashboard.

 First, you'd need to launch WebSite Auditor and create a project for the site you'd like to find popular posts on, e.g., a competitor's site.
 Note that it'll probably be more useful to create the project for a specific directory or subdomain on the site, such as www.website.com/blog or blog.website.com.

 After the tool collects the site's URLs, switch to the Pages module and click on the Social Media workspace tab.
 Press the Update factors button, pick the Social media factors and press Next.